 The snorkelling is far superior to that on Kosrae.
 These are impressive living reefs.
 Our trainee guide seems to have missed the point however. ’I’ve seen a manta and a shark’, he informs us excitedly, as we swim back to the boat without any of us having laid eyes on either of these.
 The lagoon water is a continuing swirl of greens and blues and I’m running out of words to describe its magnificence.
 Maybe cobalt and aquamarine.
 We feed on coconuts and banana bread while we wait.

 When we finally arrive, at four o’clock, our trainee is deployed to lead us.
 He knows very little, but the same has to be said of the guide books.
-As far as I can glean, Nan Madol is an ancient ruined city built on 100 man-made coral islets.
+As far as I can glean, Nan Madol is an ancient ruined city, unique in that it is built on 100 man-made coral islets.
 It is believed that the construction of the islets started in the eighth century, whereas the megalithic structures were begun in the twelfth century, at the same time as Angkor Wat.
 This was the ceremonial and political seat of the Saudeleur Dynasty, the first unifying dynasty in Pohnpei.
 We navigate numerous canals to reach the main ruins; one guide book grandiosely claims that Nan Madol is sometimes referred to as the Venice of the Pacific.

 Today, it’s is a series of ruins occupying a space of 18 square kilometres. inscribed on the UNESCO World Heritage list in 2016 and rarely visited by anyone.
 Apparently, they can’t even agree who actually owns it.
 That’s not the only mystery, as no-one can work out how the stone was brought here or how it was constructed.
 It’s made of basalt columns, the heaviest of which weighs 20 tonnes-it would certainly sink a canoe.
 The nearest basalt is on the other side of the island.